Fisheye and NTLM

 • Be sure the user is using the credentials Active Directory is expecting

 • By default Fisheye running on Windows will install and run as 'Network Service'.
-In such case switching to a regular account in the service configuration might be needed.
+In such case switching to a regular account in the service configuration is needed.
 Open the 'Services' panel in Windows, open properties for the 'Atlassian Fisheye' service, access the 'Log On' tab and change the user: